Art student standing

 Spring Term

-Students continue to develop ideas and skills associated with the theme ‘Beneath the Surface’ concluding with a large scale painted outcome completed as their internally set, 12 hour mock exam in May
+Students continue to develop ideas and skills associated with the theme ‘Beneath the Surface’ resulting in a broader media outcome completed as their internally set 12-hour mock exam in May.
+This small mock project contributes to part of the students’ coursework.

 Summer Term

-Students move onto their ‘personal investigation’ project and personal study (dissertation).
-The theme for enquiry for this unit is self-set by the student, encouraging the student to develop and mature as an artist and pursue individual interests, including freedom of choice of media and techniques to be used
+Students move onto their personal Investigation project and Personal Study (dissertation).
+The theme for enquiry for this unit is self-set by the student, encouraging the student to develop and mature as an artist and pursue individual interests, including freedom of choice of media and techniques used.

-Students produce a source book and dissertation of up to 3,000 words to support this A level unit
+Students write a dissertation of up to 3,000 words to support their Personal Investigation.

 Related News Articles